dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 this means you need a 2-deploy strategy:

 1. Deploy code change to remove references the field.
-1. Deploy migration change to remove the column.
+1. Separately deploy migration change to remove the column.
 1. Run the migration to remove the column.

 **Strategy 2:**